 Fiona Muldoon, Director of Credit Institutions and Insurance Supervision

-Ms Muldoon is Director, Credit Institutions and Insurance Supervision with the Central Bank of Ireland.
-She has overall responsibility for the prudential supervision of all banks, credit unions and insurance undertakings in Ireland.
+Fiona Muldoon is the outgoing Director, Credit Institutions and Insurance Supervision.
 She joined the Central Bank of Ireland in August 2011.
 Ms Muldoon has 25 years’ experience in the financial services industry and worked for 17 of those years variously in Dublin, London and Bermuda in progressively senior financial and general management positions at the global insurer, and NYSE-listed, XL Group.
 When she left XL in 2010 she held the post of Senior Vice President, Group Treasurer.
 On her return to Ireland and prior to joining the Central Bank she was briefly Chief Financial Officer of Canada Life Ireland and Canada Life Europe.
 She started her financial services career in Chase Bank.
 She trained as an Accountant with Touche Ross.

 Ms Muldoon has a BA in Philosophy and English from University College Dublin and is a Fellow of the Institute of Chartered Accountants in Ireland.